-Given the restriction on bearer shares (see question 5), share pledges are no longer appropriate when taking security over shares of a company registered in England and Wales.
+As the use of bearer shares in UK companies has been prohibited since 26 May 2015, share pledges are no longer appropriate when taking security over shares of a company registered in England and Wales.

 37 Is there a risk that a pledgee, before or after exercise of the share pledge, may be exposed to debts or other liabilities of the pledged company?